By Sara Burrows

-While our environment has radically mutated, our human genome is essentially the same as it was 200 years ago, Ildari says.
+While our environment has radically mutated, our human genome is essentially the same as it was 200 years ago, Ilardi says.
 “That’s only eight generations.
 It’s not enough time [for significant genetic adaptations].”

 “There’s a profound mismatch between the genes we carry, the bodies and brains that they are building, and the world that we find ourselves in,” he said.
 “We were never designed for the sedentary, indoor, socially isolated, fast-food-laden, sleep-deprived frenzied pace of modern life.”

-Though he’s not entirely opposed to medication, Ildari says we can throw all the drugs in the world at the depression epidemic, and it won’t make a dent.
+Though he’s not entirely opposed to medication, Ilardi says we can throw all the drugs in the world at the depression epidemic, and it won’t make a dent.

 Anti depressant use has gone up 300 percent in the last 20 years, but the rate of depression has continued to increase.
 One in nine Americans over age 12 is currently taking an antidepressant, and one in five have been on them at some point.

-The answer, Ildari says, is a change in lifestyle.
+The answer, Ilardi says, is a change in lifestyle.
 He says the results of his six step program have exceeded his wildest dreams: